yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

 \end{align*}
 $$

-where $t$ must be a common dimension between `A` and `B`, i.e., the number of columns in `A` must be equal to the number of rows in `B`.
+Note that $t$ is the dimension of the row space of `A` and the column space of `B`.

 ### Dictionary of Keys (DOK) Format

-To handle sparse matrices, we can optimize the multiplication by skipping the multiplication and addition operations for elements that are zero.
-This can be done by converting the dense matrices `A` and `B` to dictionary of keys (DOK) format.
-In DOK format, we store the indices of non-zero elements as keys and their values as values.
+To handle sparse matrices, we can optimize the multiplication by skipping multiplication and addition operations for elements $c_{ij}$ that would be zeros anyways.
+This can be done by first converting the dense matrices `A` and `B` to dictionary of keys (DOK) format.
+In DOK format, we store the indices $(i, j)$ of non-zero elements as keys and their cell values as values of a dictionary.

+To check our implementation, we compare our output matrix against those of the reference implementations in Python and C++.

 #### Python